Requirements for Theses and Dissertations

 Thesis Defenses Only

 Scheduling of thesis examinations/defenses during the last two weeks of spring and fall terms may vary by academic unit.
 Generally, members of the thesis committee and the student must be present at the same location for a thesis defense.
 In rare circumstances, participation from a distant location may be approved for a committee member by the committee chair and the graduate coordinator.
 At a minimum, the committee chair, the student, and one other committee member must attend at the same location.
 All committee members must attend the entire defense.
+Thesis defenses are not permitted during the last week of the term.

 Evaluation of the Final Defense or Oral Examination